tkiat/my-writings-public/blog/lifestyle/sustainability/repair-smartphone-battery.md

 <center>Battery with Repair Kit</center>

 I follow this [guide](https://www.ifixit.com/Guide/HTC+One+Battery+Replacement/30984) on iFixit and after more than 1 hour it is fixed!
 So many tiny screws.
 The battery still functions perfectly after 8 months.
 Thanks!
-Shopee, and the seller.
+Shopee and the seller.

 ![HTC One M7 internal](https://raw.githubusercontent.com/tkiat/my-writings-public/main/blog-data/image/htc_m7-internal.jpg)